 Growing Happy: Helping your teen understand their values for growth and wellbeing

-When was the last time you took a good hard look at your personal values?
+Understand Values: When was the last time you took a good hard look at your core values?
 For most of us the answer is usually, “it’s been a while" or “never”!

 I love the process of guiding teens and young adults to identify their values.
 When we recognize the values that are meaningful to us, it can go a long way toward guiding decisions for our happiness, health, and future goals.